Understanding Insurance Settlements

 Make sure to consider the following if you do make the decision to visit with an insurance adjuster after your accident:

-- Do not allow yourself to be recorded in any conversation which can be used at a later time to reduce your insurance settlement offer
+• Do not allow yourself to be recorded in any conversation which can be used at a later time to reduce your insurance settlement offer.

-- Do not accept any blame or responsibility for the accident
+• Do not accept any blame or responsibility for the accident.

-- Do not engage in any small talk that could be used against you
+• Do not engage in any small talk that could be used against you.

-- Do not consent to have your entire medical history submitted to the insurance company
+• Do not consent to have your entire medical history submitted to the insurance company.

-Even in this early contact with an insurance adjuster, it is often wise to consider having a personal injury attorney to negotiate on your behalf in order to ensure that you are not being taken advantage of during this process.
-Without proper negotiations, you could only be offered a fraction of the compensation you deserve under the law.
+Even in this early contact with an insurance adjuster, it is often wise to consider having a personal injury attorney negotiate on your behalf in order to ensure that you are not being taken advantage of during this process.
+Without proper negotiations, you could be offered just a fraction of the compensation you deserve under the law.
 It is important to understand that if you do discuss your case with an insurance adjuster, they may attempt to dissuade you from contacting a lawyer.
 Consider visiting with an experienced personal injury attorney to ensure you get the full and fair insurance settlement you deserve.

 What They Offer: The Insurance Settlement Check